ayyoung994/dpp4-qsar-docking/04_Molecular_Docking/output_files/2D_interactions_of_each_ligand/README.md

 Nearby binding-site residues
 ```

-## Use in the Project

-The 2D interaction diagrams were used as supporting visual evidence for the docking analysis.
-They help identify whether selected compounds interact with residues associated with the DPP-4 inhibitor-binding pocket.

-These interaction figures are intended for qualitative interpretation only.
-Docking scores and 2D interaction patterns were not used as the primary validation method for QSAR model performance.

 ## Notes

-The molecular docking analysis was performed to provide structural interpretation of selected QSAR compounds.
-Because docking is sensitive to ligand preparation, receptor preparation, grid definition, and scoring-function limitations, these figures should be interpreted as supportive rather than definitive binding evidence.
+These 2D interaction diagrams are intended for qualitative structural interpretation.
+They should be interpreted as supportive docking evidence rather than definitive experimental binding validation.